apostrophecms/login-totp/README.md

 If a user loses their device, an admin can edit the appropriate user via the admin bar.
 Select "Yes" for the "Reset TOTP" field and save the user.

-If an admin loses their own device, they can reset TOTP via a command line task.
+If an admin user loses their own device, they can reset TOTP via a command line task.
 Pass the username as the sole argument:

 ```
-node app @apostrophecms/user:reset-totp admin
+node app @apostrophecms/user:reset-totp username-goes-here
 ```

 Once TOTP is reset, the user is able to set it up again on their next login.